The Housing Bill: What It Means for Companies that Serve Local Governments

 Three provisions will drive the most impact:

-1. CDBG reporting requirements get teeth.
+1. CDBG reporting requirements (may) get teeth.

-2. $200M in competitive grants for permitting modernization.
+2. $200M for permitting modernization.

-A new grant program would fund digital permitting systems, staffing, and process redesign — specifically targeting jurisdictions with the longest processing times.
+In the House version, a new grant program would fund digital permitting systems, staffing, and process redesign — specifically targeting jurisdictions with the longest processing times.
 This is a direct pipeline for govtech vendors in the permitting and planning space.

 3. Zoning and land-use reform incentives.

-Bonus CDBG allocations would go to jurisdictions that adopt by-right approvals for multifamily housing near transit, reduce minimum lot sizes, or streamline ADU permitting.
+In the House version, bonus CDBG allocations would go to jurisdictions that adopt by-right approvals for multifamily housing near transit, reduce minimum lot sizes, or streamline ADU permitting.
 The federal government is putting money behind density.

 What this means for development